Losing your job and getting retrenched

 If a discrepancy has been found, you have 2 choices: let it go or take legal action.

 In many cases, people decide to let it go, as this will directly affect their future employment.
 For example, I have personally been checked by a company if I have ever taken an employer to the CCMA.

 The main question is will it be worth it financially, emotionally and career-wise to go the legal route.

 Your new financial reality

 Retrenchment has an impact on cash flow and your personal finances.
 In most cases, it’s not just one person: it’s your family and extended family that are also affected.

-It’s a good idea to manage expectations if your loved ones, especially your partner and people living with you.
+It’s a good idea to manage the expectations of your loved ones, especially your partner and the people living with you.